interledger/rafiki/infrastructure/local/README.md

 # Local Playground

-This environment will set up an playground where you can use the Rafiki Amdin APIs and the Open Payments APIs.
+This environment will set up an playground where you can use the Rafiki Admin APIs and the Open Payments APIs.

 Prerequisites: